A Second Chance at Medicine: Why Doctors are Looking to Wound Care as an Alternative Physician Career

 Physicians Considering a Career Change Choose Vohra

 Physicians are dispelling the notion that one must stay in their chosen specialty for the entirety of their career.
-Factors such as burnout, poor work-life balance, and desire to leave medicine temporarily, possibly due to lack of childcare or illness, all serve as reasons why physicians may be looking for an alternative physician career.
+Factors such as burnout, poor work-life balance, and desire to leave medicine temporarily, possibly due to lack of childcare or illness, or general dissatisfaction in their role on a day-to-day basis, all serve as reasons why physicians may be looking for an alternative physician career.

 The wound care path offers the ability to remain clinically and procedurally active, a predictable schedule, and the chance to enjoy a work-life balance seldom seen in other specialties.
 Vohra wound physicians report increased levels of professional satisfaction and autonomy, a fulfilling personal life and financial stability.